 But in general, you get the understanding that methodology serves to advance the work and achieve the goals and not the other way around.

 Here they show why they chose the concept of Program Manager instead of Product Manager.
-How different methodologies are selected or combined based on different conditions.
+How different methodologies are selected or combined based on various conditions.

 That there is no bias towards a particular methodology.
-That if you work with Agile and Scrum, you need to be on the path to strategy.
-That timing, commitment, and forecasting are important and will not be forgotten.
+If you work with Agile and Scrum, you need to be on the path to strategy.
+That timing, commitment, and forecasting are essential and will not be forgotten.

 I need to say thank you, dear Google.

-Google cares that its program managers define the scope of each project correctly so that they can define the concept of success, even in terms of stories in each sprint, and it is very important to know who the stakeholders are.
+Google cares that its program managers define the scope of each project correctly so that they can define the concept of success, even in terms of stories in each sprint, and it is imperative to know who the stakeholders are.

-In the project management training courses that are held here, training centers are mostly looking to teach different tools.
+In the project management training courses, training centers primarily aim to teach different tools.
 And that they must inject methodologies into people’s minds with a syringe.
 But to put it bluntly, 4 hours is not enough time to train soft skills in a 160-hour training course.

 Have we not read many times that 80% of people’s success is in their soft skills.
 So why are we doing the opposite ?!

-Google is seriously emphasizing the issue of communication and the ability of its program manager to communicate with its stakeholders and colleagues, and so on.
-Maybe because even in reaching the resources needed to carry out projects, products, etc., it is the ability of people to communicate that leads them to results.
+Google is seriously emphasizing the issue of communication and the ability of its program manager to communicate with its stakeholders and colleagues, and so on, maybe because people’s ability to communicate leads them to results even in reaching the resources needed to carry out projects products, etc.

 It all starts with planning: